mleoking/LeoDoS/README.md

 The Active Queue Management and Denial-of-Service (AQM&DoS) Simulation Platform is based on the Network Simulation 2.
 It is able to simulate a variety of experimental scenarios related to Distributed Denial-of-Service (DDoS) attacks and Active Queue Management (AQM) algorithms.

-## The platform can simulate numbers of Denial-of-Service attacks:
+## Can simulate numbers of Denial-of-Service attacks:

 * Denial-of-Service (DoS) attacks
 * Distributed Deinal-of-Service (DDoS) attacks